LandRegistry/lr-tutorials/Basic-Flask-App/README.md

 ###Installing Python 3.4

 If you need to install python 3.4 then go to this website https://www.python.org/downloads/ and follow the instructions.
+In Windows you may need to add Python and Pip (see below) to the 'path' environment variable.

 ###Installing Flask Using Pip

 [Pip](https://pypi.python.org/pypi/pip) is a package manager for Python, and it comes pre-installed with Python 3.4.
 You can use Pip to install Flask with the following command:

 ```shell
   pip3 install flask